HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 I assume you have some minimal C++ knowledge: already tried compiling a few simple programs, and know what "variables" are.
 If not, come back later.

+## What is debugging?

+"Debugging" refers to fixing a program when it doesn't work correctly, i.e. finding the issue in the code and fixing it.
+This is often done with the help of a *debugger*.

 ## What is a debugger?

-A debugger is a program that can run *your* program step by step, letting you observe the values of the variables and so on.
+A debugger is a program that assists you in debugging.
+It can run *your* program step by step, letting you observe the values of all variables and so on.

 There are several popular debuggers: LLDB, GDB, and the Visual Studio debugger.
 They are commonly used with Clang, GCC, and MSVC [compilers](/installing_toolchain.md#what-is-a-compiler) respectively.

-We will be using LLDB because we're already using Clang *([Why Clang?](/choosing_compiler_and_more.md))*, and because Visual Studio Code works well with it (there's a good plugin for it).
-But all of them should work fine.
+We will be using LLDB *([Why LLDB?](/why_lldb.md))*, but the other debuggers should work fine too.

-LLDB and GDB are similar on the surface level, everything explained on this page should work with GDB as well.
+LLDB and GDB are similar on the surface level, most things explained on this page should work with GDB as well.

 ## Debugging in a terminal

 Go read [Terminal for Dummies](/terminal_for_dummies.md) if you haven't already.

-Most debuggers (except the Visual Studio one, from what I know) can be used in a terminal.
-There are ways to use them with UI as well, but we'll be covering this later.
+Most debuggers (except for the Visual Studio one, from what I know) can be used in a terminal.
+There are ways to use them with UI as well, but we'll be covering that later.

 Most of the time you won't be debugging in a terminal.
-The goal of this tutorial is to give a minimal experience of doing so, before teaching more convenient methods.
+The goal of this chapter is to give a minimal experience of doing so, before teaching more convenient methods.

 ## Installing LLDB